zachdwight/LLM_Training_Prep_3Step/README.md

 ### Step 1: Local Model for Initial Suggestions

 - **Objective**:
-  Utilize a smaller, local LLM to generate preliminary suggestions from a PDF textbook.
+  Utilize a smaller, local LLM to generate preliminary suggestions from a batch of PDFs.

 - **Process**:
-  - Extract text from the PDF.
+  - Extract text from each PDF.
   - Input extracted content into the local LLM.
   - Generate initial suggestions or summaries.

 - **Output**:
-  A set of preliminary suggestions ready for refinement.
+  A set of preliminary suggestions ready for refinement for each PDF.

 ---